exec-helper/source/src/plugins/docs/exec-helper-plugins-clang-tidy.md

 \include clang-tidy.example

 ## Additional files
-In order for the above example to work, the following files need to be created in the same directory as well:
+In order for the above example to work, the following files need to be created in the _src_ directory:

 _hello.cpp:_
 \include hello.cpp